e04rror/S-DES-algorithm/README.md

 # S-DES-algorithm
-Implementation of the simplified data encryption standard
+Implementation of the simplified data encryption standard on the C++